mcdm/CommitmentBank/README.md

 The repository contains the materials related to the paper:

-Marie-Catherine de Marneffe, Mandy Simons, and Judith Tonhauser (to appear).
+Marie-Catherine de Marneffe, Mandy Simons, and Judith Tonhauser (2019).
 The CommitmentBank: Investigating projection in naturally occurring discourse.
-To appear in the Proceedings of Sinn und Bedeutung 23.
+Proceedings of Sinn und Bedeutung 23.

 # Data
 The CommitmentBank is a corpus of 1,200 naturally occurring discourses whose final sentence contains a clause-embedding predicate under an entailment canceling operator (question, modal, negation, antecedent of conditional).